 Wrap a WSGI application in an AWS Lambda handler function for running on API Gateway or an ALB.

-I wrote this whilst working at Time Out to help build an AWS Lambda based Django application.
-Existing solutions for the problem, such as Zappa, required complete control over the application deployment, whilst we already had a defined deployment pipeline using Ansible (roughly like this blog post).
+I wrote this while working at Time Out to help build an AWS Lambda based Django application.
+Existing solutions for the problem, such as Zappa, required complete control over the application deployment, while we already had a defined deployment pipeline using Ansible (roughly like this blog post).
 Therefore I created this open source layer to translate the AWS API Gateway requests back and forth to WSGI, allowing any standard Python web application to be deployed on Lambda.